eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Reconstructive Surgery

 Alloplast Option

-- A 12 cm horizontal incision is made on the scalp, two thirds of the way from the ear remnant to the vertex.
+A 12 cm horizontal incision is made on the scalp, 6-8 cm superior to the remnant.
 The incision should not extend through the underlying fascia.
 The skin is lifted off the fascia, preserving hair follicles and identifying viable arterial and venous branches.
 A second incision is made in a curvilinear fashion at, or slightly peripheral to, the hairline, taking care not to jeopardize the underlying fascia.
 The superficial temporal artery should be ligated and divided at its frontal branch, taking care not to injure the temporal nerve.

 Postoperative Details